Community Detection in General Hypergraph via Graph Embedding: Asymptotic theory

 Assumption A is an identifiability assumption, which assumes that the true communities are well separated as $n$ grows, and is crucial to the feasibility of community detection.
 It is interesting to remark that a signal-to-noise ratio is used in \citet{yuan2018testing} to characterizes the separability among communities under hSBM.
 A similar community separation assumption can be found in \citet{Leijing2020} for multi-layer network model.
 Assumption B assures the communities are well defined and will not degenerate asymptotically.
 This assumption is mild and satisfied when the vertex community memberships come from a multinomial distribution.
-An equivalent assumption can be found in \citet{dongxia2019}, where it is assumed $\underset{k\in[K]}{\max}|N^*_k|\le c \underset{k\in[K]}{\min}|N^*_k|$ for a constant $c$, and a relatively stronger assumption can be found in \citet{chien2019minimax} assuming equal community sizes.
+The same assumption can be found in \citet{dongxia2019}, and a relatively stronger assumption can be found in \citet{chien2019minimax} assuming equal community sizes.

-\begin{theorem} Suppose all the assumptions in Theorem 1 as well as Assumptions A and B are satisfied, $\underset{n\rightarrow +\infty}{\lim}\lambda_{1n} \epsilon_n s_n^{-2} (\log s_n^{-1})^{-1}> 0 $ and $K = o(\sqrt{s_n/\epsilon_n})$, then $\text{err}(\psi^*, \hat{\psi})=O_p(K\epsilon_n /s_n)$. \end{theorem}
+\begin{theorem} Suppose all the assumptions in Theorem 1 as well as Assumptions A and B are satisfied, $\underset{n\rightarrow +\infty}{\lim}\lambda_n \epsilon_n s_n^{-2} (\log s_n^{-1})^{-1}> 0 $ and $K = o(\gamma_n^2s_n\epsilon_n^{-1})$, then $\text{err}(\psi^*, \hat{\psi})=O_p(\epsilon_ns_n^{-1}\gamma_n^{-2})$. \end{theorem}